SyncfusionExamples/review-word-documents-with-track-changes/README.md

 # Review Word Documents with Track Changes

-A quick-start project that shows how to review Word documents with tracked changes in the Syncfusion React Word Processor component.
+A quick-start project that shows how to review Word documents with tracked changes in the Syncfusion&reg; React Word Processor component.
 This project contains code to enable the track changes feature, accept or reject changes, filter changes by user, and use revision-only protection.

-Refer to the following track changes documentation for the Syncfusion React Word Processor component: https://ej2.syncfusion.com/react/documentation/document-editor/track-changes/
+Refer to the following track changes documentation for the Syncfusion&reg; React Word Processor component: https://ej2.syncfusion.com/react/documentation/document-editor/track-changes/

-Check out this online example of tracked changes in the Syncfusion React Word Processor component: https://ej2.syncfusion.com/react/demos/#/bootstrap5/document-editor/track-changes
+Check out this online example of tracked changes in the Syncfusion&reg; React Word Processor component: https://ej2.syncfusion.com/react/demos/#/bootstrap5/document-editor/track-changes

 Watch the following video to get started with the React Word Processor component: